 - Cerebral anoxic or hypoxic episode

-- Neoplasms or vascular injury of the CNS
+- Neoplasms or vascular injury of the central nervous system

 - Extrapyramidal disease

-- Exposure to intrathecal agents or cranial radiation known to be associated with cerebral dysfunction
+- Exposure to systemic or intrathecal agents or cranial radiation known to be associated with cerebral dysfunction

 Neuropsychological testing is not covered for the following conditions: